bigcommerce/dev-docs/docs/stencil-docs/storefront-customization/theme-accessibility.md

 </div>
 </div>

 It is essential to avoid using dark colors for both the background and text color.
 Instead, use contrasting colors to achieve better visibility.
-For example, avoid green and black, green and gray, and green and red.
+For example, avoid green and black, green and gray, and green and red background and text colors.
 Alternatively, it is good practice to use light text on dark backgrounds or dark text on light backgrounds.
 The example below shows poor color contrasting because the black text is on a green background.
 The color constrast ratio is 3.8.1.
 It would have been better to use white text on a dark green background.

 **Poor contrast ratio**